Skip to content

 Maintenance

-Maintenance is essential for server reliability.
+Maintenance is essential for keeping the server running reliably.
 Several tasks should be performed regularly, some of them facilitated by scripts in the jobs directory and automated via cronjobs.

 Jobs